Posterior - Tibial - Support, knee immobilisation support

 Wrap the sides around the leg so that the kneecap remains uncovered.
 To achieve a perfect fit around the leg, the two inner sections of the brace can be adjusted.

 Occasionally pain may develop in the calf during the first few hours of use.
 If this has not reduced considerably after 24 hours, the doctor should be contacted.
 You should also contact your doctor in the case of sudden pain, swelling, loss of sensation or a feeling of coldness in the foot or if the toes become blue.
-In this case, while you are waiting for the doctor, loosen the Velcro fasteners and keep the leg completely still until you are given further instructions.
+In this case, while you are waiting for the doctor, loosen the hook and loop fasteners and keep the leg completely still until you are given further instructions.

 Aluminum, cotton, PU foam, PE